 This page is dedicated to the water quality information for North Davis Meadows.
 Currently, water service is provided by two wells, maintained and operated by the City of Davis.
-Here you will find updates related to the Water System Consolidation Project, water quality analysis results, Annual Consumer Confidence Reports, public notifications for water quality violations and compliance orders, all of which can be found at the bottom of the page.
+Here you will find updates related to the Water System Consolidation Project as well as water quality analysis results, Annual Consumer Confidence Reports, public notifications for water quality violations and compliance orders, all of which can be found at the bottom of the page.

 Water System Connection Project